armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-0.md

    ```
    This feature will be on by default in Armory Spinnaker 2.21 (Open Source Spinnaker 1.22).

-**Single Artifacts UI**: The standard artifacts UI is now the only available artifacts UI.
+**Change**: There is now only a single Artifacts UI.
+The legacy Artifacts UI is no longer available.
-* **Impact**: The flag `legacyArtifactsEnabled` to revert to the legacy artifacts UI is no longer supported and should be removed.
+* **Impact**: The flag `legacyArtifactsEnabled` to revert to the legacy Artifacts UI is no longer supported and should be removed from your configs.

 ## Detailed Updates